 Metal halide lamps generate a white light between 3000K and 5000K.

-CRI for LED is highly dependent on the particular light in question.
+CRI for LED is dependent on the particular light in question.
 That said, a very broad spectrum of CRI values is available ranging generally from 65-95.

 Turning On and Off